¡Ay bendito! The No. 1 song in America is sung in Spanish

 The song "Despacito," by Puerto Rican singer Luis Fonsi and reggaetón star Daddy Yankee is number one on Billboard's Hot 100 for the third week in a row (it also features Justin Bieber).
 Although Latin influence in pop culture is not new, there hasn't been a Spanish language song in the top spot since "Macarena" in 1996.

 But "Despacito" which means slowly in Spanish, is far from a gimmicky dance craze song.
-Instead, the Latin pop and urban love song has Spanish and non-Spanish speakers singing "¡ay bendito."
+Instead, the Latin pop and urban love song has Spanish and non-Spanish speakers singing "ay bendito."

 Twitter user @madisoncarlei_h jokes, "pretty sure i learned more spanish by looking up the lyrics to "Despacito" than i learned all year from my actual Spanish teacher."